remche/terraform-openstack-rke2/README.md

 If you need a template step for your manifests, you can use `manifests_gzb64` (see [cinder-csi-plugin example](./examples/cinder-csi-plugin)).

+> :warning: Modifications made to manifests after cluster deployement wont have any effect.

 ### Downscale

 You need to manually drain and remove node before downscaling a pool nodes.